u-boot/u-boot/doc/develop/bootstd.rst

 the commands.
 All tests use sandbox so can be run on a standard Linux computer and in U-Boot's CI.

-For testing, a DOS-formatted disk image is used with a single FAT partition on it.
+For testing, a DOS-formatted disk image is used with a FAT partition on it and a second unused partition.
 This is created in `setup_bootflow_image()`, with a canned one from the source tree used if it cannot be created (e.g. in CI).

 Bootflow internals